Mat and Savanna Shaw: Personal life and music career

 The duo use a closet as their recording studio and practice location.
-They enlist a small mic connected to an iPad and supported by some pajama pants to record their singing.
-While playing the audio recording of their closet performance, they sit at their kitchen table to videotape themselves singing to it.
-In May 2020, Ken Davenport, an executive producer for Andrew Lloyd Webber, interviewed the Shaws.
-He introduced them to the Broadway actress Sierra Boggess, who has played Christine Daaé in The Phantom of the Opera and whom Savanna greatly admires.
-When Mat was a youth, he watched The Phantom of the Opera as his initial live performance.
+They use a small mic connected to an iPad and supported by some pajama pants to record their singing.
+While playing the audio recording of their closet performance, they sit at their kitchen table videotaping themselves singing to it.
+In May 2020 Ken Davenport, an executive producer for Andrew Lloyd Webber, interviewed the Shaws.
+He introduced them to the Broadway actress Sierra Boggess, who played Christine Daaé in The Phantom of the Opera and whom Savanna greatly admires.
+When Mat was a youth, The Phantom of the Opera was the first live performance he saw.
 His mother required him to read the book before he could watch the show.
-During the COVID-19 pandemic, Savanna regularly viewed performances of the musical while sheltering at her house.
+During the pandemic, Savanna regularly viewed performances of the musical while sheltering at home.
 Davenport offered to pay for the father and daughter to travel to New York and watch the musical live after the Broadway shutdown ended.
 Davenport said to them, "You have put such love and such joy and such positivity in the world.
-You've done obviously such good for so many millions … of people that this is just a little small something to say thank you from all of us on Broadway."
-The Shaws perform songs that resonate with them, including the Colbie Caillat song "Try" and the Coco song "Remember Me".
+You've done obviously such good for so many millions… of people that this is just a little small something to say thank you from all of us on Broadway."

+The Shaws perform songs which resonate with them, including the Colbie Caillat song "Try" and the Coco song "Remember Me".
 They share on social media why they selected those songs.
 Mat Shaw said on Facebook that "Try", a song about body image, speaks about identity and about how other people's views about you can affect you.
 He wrote, "I want my daughters to know that they never need to change themselves to belong.
 Find your people.
 Love yourself.
 I will love you forever."
-They like to perform Broadway musicals songs and big band songs as well as 1950s and 1960s songs.
+They like to perform songs from Broadway musicals and big band songs as well as 1950s and 1960s songs.